nikkelma/quickstart/README.md

 - [VirtualBox](https://www.virtualbox.org)
 - 6GB unused RAM

+### Using Vagrant quickstart

+See [/vagrant](./vagrant) for details on usage and settings.

 ## Cloud quickstart

-Quickstarts are provided for AWS, Azure, DigitalOcean, and Google Cloud Platform.
+Quickstarts are provided for [**Amazon Web Services** (`aws`)](./aws) and [**DigitalOcean** (`do`)](./do).

 **You will be responsible for any and all infrastructure costs incurred by these resources.**

-By default, each quickstart will install Rancher on a single-node RKE cluster, then will provision another single-node cluster using a Custom cluster in Rancher.
+Each quickstart will install Rancher on a single-node RKE cluster, then will provision another single-node workload cluster using a Custom cluster in Rancher.
-This option provides easy access to the core Rancher functionality while establishing a foundation that can be easily expanded to a full HA Rancher server.
+This setup provides easy access to the core Rancher functionality while establishing a foundation that can be easily expanded to a full HA Rancher server.

-The `rancher_server_node_count` variable is provided to configure the size of the cluster used to host Rancher.

-Variables of the form `upstream_*` are used to configure the numbers of each kind of node in the provisioned cluster that will be managed by Rancher.

 ### Requirements - Cloud

 - Terraform >=0.12.0
-- RKE terraform provider installed locally
+- RKE terraform provider version 0.14.1 installed locally - see [rancher/terraform-provider-rke](https://github.com/rancher/terraform-provider-rke) for installation instructions

-## DO quick start

-**NOTE:** Terraform 0.12.0 or higher is required.

-The DO folder contains terraform code to stand up a single Rancher server instance with a 3 node cluster attached to it.

-This terraform setup will:

-- Start a droplet running `rancher/rancher` version specified in `rancher_version`
-- Create a custom cluster called `cluster_name`
-- Start `count_agent_all_nodes` amount of droplets and add them to the custom cluster with all roles
+- Credentials for the cloud provider used for the quickstart

-### How to use
+### Deploy

+To begin with any quickstart, perform the following steps:

-- Clone this repository and go into the DO subfolder
+0. Clone or download this repository to a local folder
+0. Choose a cloud provider and navigate into the provider's folder
-- Move the file `terraform.tfvars.example` to `terraform.tfvars` and edit (see inline explanation)
+0. Copy or rename `terraform.tfvars.example` to `terraform.tfvars` and fill in all required variables
-- Run `terraform init`
+0. Run `terraform init`
-- Run `terraform apply`
+0. Run `terraform apply`

-When provisioning has finished you will be given the url to connect to the Rancher Server
+When provisioning has finished, terraform will output the URL to connect to the Rancher server.

-### How to Remove

-To remove the VM's that have been deployed run `terraform destroy --force`

-### Optional adding nodes per role
-- Start `count_agent_etcd_nodes` amount of droplets and add them to the custom cluster with etcd role
-- Start `count_agent_controlplane_nodes` amount of droplets and add them to the custom cluster with controlplane role
+Two sets of Kubernetes configurations will also be generated:
+- `kube_config_server.yaml` contains credentials to access the RKE cluster supporting the Rancher server
-- Start `count_agent_worker_nodes` amount of droplets and add them to the custom cluster with worker role
+- `kube_config_workload.yaml` contains credentials to access the provisioned workload cluster

-**Please be aware that you will be responsible for the usage charges with Digital Ocean**

-## Amazon AWS Quick Start

-**NOTE:** Terraform 0.12.0 or higher is required.

-The aws folder contains terraform code to stand up a single Rancher server instance with a 1 node cluster attached to it.

-You will need the following:

-- An AWS Account with an access key and secret key
-- The name of a pre-created AWS Key Pair
-- Your desired AWS Deployment Region

-This terraform setup will:

-- Start an Amazon AWS EC2 instance running `rancher/rancher` version specified in `rancher_version`
-- Create a custom cluster called `cluster_name`
-- Start `count_agent_all_nodes` amount of AWS EC2 instances and add them to the custom cluster with all roles
+For more details on each cloud provider, refer to the documentation in their respective folders.

-### How to use
+### Remove

-- Clone this repository and go into the aws subfolder
-- Move the file `terraform.tfvars.example` to `terraform.tfvars` and edit (see inline explanation)
-- Run `terraform init`
-- Run `terraform apply`

-When provisioning has finished you will be given the url to connect to the Rancher Server
+When you're finished exploring the Rancher server, use terraform to tear down all resources in the quickstart.

-### How to Remove

-To remove the VM's that have been deployed run `terraform destroy --force`

-### Optional adding nodes per role
-- Start `count_agent_all_nodes` amount of AWS EC2 Instances and add them to the custom cluster with all role
-- Start `count_agent_etcd_nodes` amount of AWS EC2 Instances and add them to the custom cluster with etcd role
-- Start `count_agent_controlplane_nodes` amount of AWS EC2 Instances and add them to the custom cluster with controlplane role
-- Start `count_agent_worker_nodes` amount of AWS EC2 Instances and add them to the custom cluster with worker role

-**Please be aware that you will be responsible for the usage charges with Amazon AWS**
+**NOTE: Any resources not provisioned by the quickstart are not guaranteed to be destroyed when tearing down the quickstart.**
+Make sure you tear down any resources you provisioned to not waste money.

+Run `terraform destroy -auto-approve` to remove all resources without prompting for confirmation.